andrew-dash/loopVideo/README.md

 ./loopVideo.sh

---> This will set the terminal background to black and clear the text Although this will loop the video there is a 1 second black screen between stop and stary
+--> This will set the terminal background to black and clear the text

+Although this will loop the video there is a 1 second black screen between stop and start

 (ctrl + c to stop playing at any time)